RockLikeAmadeus/swe-toolbox/language-reference/template/README.md

 _Links to relevant example syntax and style guides, like learnxinyminutes.com, or official style guides.
 Delete this block once the reference for this language is "complete"_

 [contents]

+## Basics of Testing

+_What are the basics of automated tests for this language?
+If testing isn't built into the language, what testing frameworks are most popular?
+What is the basic syntax for writing automated tests, and how are test functions and files organized?_

+## Tools

+_What are some well-known and widely-used third party tools and frameworks that it's important to be aware of, such as CLI or TUI frameworks, or web frameworks?
+Be sure to include what they're used for and maybe some well established pros, cons, and use cases._

+## Utilities

+_What are some well-known and widely-used third party libraries that it's important to be aware of, such as logging, financial libraries, math libraries, or data structure utilities?
+Be sure to include what they're used for and maybe some well established pros, cons, and use cases._